 Few activities combine all of these transformational and reputational challenges like onboarding a new client and completing a Know Your Customer (KYC) or credit decision process.
 For onboarding and operations leaders, they pose unique, sometimes highly emotive, and highly complex challenges.

-Banks and financial service organisations have a unique opportunity, as the world resets after COVID-19 to reach out to their anxious customers and establish long-lasting relationships.
+As the world resets after a turbulent 12 months, banks and financial service organisations have a unique opportunity to engage with their anxious customers and establish long-lasting relationships.

-However, sales and relationship management teams face significant pressures to bring on new customers, only to find their efforts frustrated by the sheer length of time taken to arrive at a decision about whether the client meets the bank’s credit and risk appetite.
+However, sales and relationship management teams face significant pressures to bring on new customers, only to find their efforts frustrated by the sheer length of time taken to decide whether the client meets the bank’s credit and risk appetite.

-- An average of 307 employees work on KYC adherence
+- 307 employees to work on KYC adherence (Thomson Reuters)

 For the most part, this sales process is worked upon in good faith by both parties, and aspects of a deal (such as products and limits) are decided upon ready for the onboarding phase.